mirka-henninger/contrastanalysis/README.md

 # perform contrast analysis
 contrast_independent(n_group, lambda1, iris)
-#> Please note that each contrast is tested separately, the contrast are not tested jointly!
-#> * When the contrasts are orthogonal and the samples size is equal in all groups, the results from contrasts tested separately is equal to the results from contrasts
-#> tested together.
-#> * However, the results may differ when non-orthogonal contrasts are tested separately.
-#> * You may want to switch to an alternative package to conduct a joint test of all contrasts
 #>                  SS  df contrast_estimate t_value  F_value p_value
 #> Contrast 1 418.2025 147              4.09 47.5212 2258.262       0
 #>            r_effect_size r_alerting r2_alerting r_contrast
 #> Contrast 1         0.949     0.9781      0.9568      0.969
 contrast_independent(n_group, lambda2, iris)
-#> Please note that each contrast is tested separately, the contrast are not tested jointly!
-#> * When the contrasts are orthogonal and the samples size is equal in all groups, the results from contrasts tested separately is equal to the results from contrasts
-#> tested together.
-#> * However, the results may differ when non-orthogonal contrasts are tested separately.
-#> * You may want to switch to an alternative package to conduct a joint test of all contrasts
 #>                  SS  df contrast_estimate t_value  F_value p_value
 #> Contrast 1 395.3712 147             6.888 46.2058 2134.975       0
 #>            r_effect_size r_alerting r2_alerting r_contrast